Tecia Pennington: Ultimate Fighting Championship

 A rematch with Angela Hill was expected to take place on December 12, 2020, at UFC 256.
 However, Hill tested positive for COVID-19 and pulled out of the fight.
 Pennington instead faced promotional newcomer Sam Hughes.
 She won the fight via doctor stoppage between round one and two after Hughes said she couldn't see out of one of her eyes.

 The rematch with Angela Hill was rescheduled and took place on August 7, 2021, at UFC 265.
 Pennington won the fight via unanimous decision.

 Pennington faced Mackenzie Dern on April 9, 2022, at UFC 273.
 Despite surviving deep submission attempts in the second round, Pennington lost the close bout via split decision.

 Pennington faced Tabatha Ricci on May 11, 2024, at UFC on ESPN 56.
 She lost the fight by split decision.

 Pennington faced former two-time UFC Women's Strawweight Champion Carla Esparza on October 5, 2024 at UFC 307.
 She won the fight by unanimous decision.

 Pennington faced Luana Pinheiro on May 17, 2025 at UFC Fight Night 256.
 She won the fight by unanimous decision.

 Pennington faced Denise Gomes on November 8, 2025 at UFC Fight Night 264.
 She lost the fight by unanimous decision.

+On January 23, 2026, it was reported that Pennington was removed from the UFC roster and retired from mixed martial arts competition.